dkandalov/dkandalov.github.io/micro-blog.md

 === Reply from [Görge](https://mastodon.social/@goerge@social.devteams.at) ===

 I believe, that a lot of people are overwhelmed of the possibilities and visual clues of an IDE.
-So maybe it’s just selective perception so that don’t “see” the warnings.
-Maybe it’s also a matter of education.
-“They” just don’t know that the warnings are there to help.
+So maybe it's just selective perception so that don't "see" the warnings.
+Maybe it's also a matter of education.
+"They" just don't know that the warnings are there to help.

 To the reverse question: Same here.
 I did learn it the hard way.
 From the C/C++ Compiler warnings over the first hints in JBuilder and later eclipse to the rich code flow analysis based IDEA hint.
 It makes me a better programmer if I read and understand the warnings.
-As we’re taking care of our coworkers, we want them to learn, too.
+As we're taking care of our coworkers, we want them to learn, too.

 #### 2024/04/27
 It might be a false memory, but I think it was possible in #IntelliJ to configure the build so that it doesn't open a tool window every time compilation fails.
 I wonder what happened to it 🤔